aditya-uw/my-wowchemy-site/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Undergraduate Researchers
 ---

 I am a student at the University of Washington majoring in Electrical Engineering with a concentration in Digital Signal Processing.
 I am expected to graduate the Spring of 2024 and am interested in pursuing graduate research after my bachelor's degree.

-My core competency is in programming, with an expertise in Java and Python.
-I aim to use my programming skills to aid in ecological & environmental conservation.
+My core competency is in programming, with an expertise in Python and Java.
+I wish to build computational methods that help understand acoustical data for aid in ecological conservation.

-At Echospace, I am currently working on using machine learning methods on echolocation data to understand the foraging and social behaviors of bats in the wild.
+At Echospace, I am currently applying computational packages on echolocation data to understand the foraging and social behaviors of bats in the wild.

 Feel free to ask me any questions at my email on pursuing research as an undergraduate!